My Quiet Kitchen

 • ½ cup maple syrup

-• 3 tablespoons arrowroot starch - or 4 Tbsp corn starch
+• 3 tablespoons arrowroot starch or cornstarch

 • 2 tablespoons coconut butter or coconut oil - or smooth almond butter or vegan butter, if desired